DIY Water Wall is an amazing STEAM activity for kids this summer! Its a great way to beat the summer heat!

 This activity is a great way to keep cool on a hot summer day but its also a great STEAM activity for toddlers, preschoolers and even older kids!
 They can learn about gravity and how water flows.
 My kids made so many interesting observations during this activity and asked so many great questions.
 It really got them thinking about the way water flows and why.
 I also love this activity because it made use of many bottles that I had been saving for something awesome like this!

-How to Make A DIY Water Wall: Summer STEAM Activity
+How to Make A DIY Water Wall

 The Wall